All Episodes

 Nope.

-And he's made things worse for everybody for working people.
+And he's made things worse for everybody, for working people.

 You know, I wrote my last book.

-We were speaking of books earlier and Killing the Witches, which is your massive big bestseller, and by the way, a great holiday gift for people.
+We were speaking about books earlier and Killing the Witches, which is your massive big bestseller.

 And the last book I wrote was before the 2020 election.